mprinc/vuex/docs/guide/mutations.md

 ### Mutations Must Be Synchronous

-One important rule to remember is that **mutation handler functions must be synchronous**.
+One important rule to remember is that <span class='important'>**mutation handler functions must be synchronous**</span>.
 Why?
 Consider the following example:

 ``` js
 mutations: {